ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

       An example of using ``CLM_USRDAT_NAME`` for a simulation is given in `Example 5-4 <CLM-URL>`_.

-   .. note:: See `the Section called Precedence of Options <CLM-URL>`_ section for the precedence of this option relative to the others.
+   .. note: See `the Section called Precedence of Options <CLM-URL>`_ section for the precedence of this option relative to the others.

 ``CLM_CO2_TYPE``
    sets the type of input CO2 for either "constant", "diagnostic" or prognostic".